Max-Official146/blue-archive-watcher/README.md

 # FrameTrace >.<

-Visual state monitoring & detection tool
+**Visual state monitoring & detection tool**

-by Stella Group ✨
+by **Stella Group** ✨

-“Stop staring at the screen.
+> “Stop staring at the screen.
 Let FrameTrace do it.”

+---

-👀 What is FrameTrace?
+## 👀 What is FrameTrace?

-FrameTrace is a profile-based visual monitoring desktop app.
+FrameTrace is a **profile-based visual monitoring desktop application**.

-It watches a live video input (via OBS Virtual Camera), compares what it sees against user-defined visual references, and alerts you when a specific visual state appears.
+It watches a live video input (typically via **OBS Virtual Camera**), compares what it sees against **user-defined visual references**, and alerts you when a specific visual state appears on screen.

-It is:

-🧠 deterministic (no mystery logic)

-🧱 modular (layers matter)

-🧹 safe with files (nothing important gets overwritten)

-😴 boring to extend (this is a feature)
+Everything runs **locally**:
+- no cloud services
+- no accounts
+- no background uploads
+- no hidden automation

+---

+## ✨ Design Philosophy

+FrameTrace is intentionally:

+- 🧠 **Deterministic** — no black-box AI, no mystery behavior
+- 🧱 **Modular** — clear separation between UI, detection, and data
+- 🧹 **Safe with files** — user data is never overwritten during updates
+- 😴 **Boring to extend** — predictable code paths by design

-FrameTrace is not game-specific, not cloud-based, and not AI hype.
+FrameTrace is **not game-specific**, **not cloud-based**, and **not AI hype**.
 It’s a local, power-user tool for people who want control.

+---

-## Detection + artifact persistence
+## 🎯 Detection & Artifact Persistence

-- Monitoring now runs detection directly against in-memory camera frames (`frame_comp_from_array`) to avoid per-cycle disk round-trips.
+- Monitoring runs detection directly against **in-memory camera frames** using
+  `frame_comp_from_array`, avoiding per-cycle disk round-trips.
-- File-based detection (`frame_comp`) remains available for manual/debug workflows that intentionally operate on `captures/latest.png`.
+- File-based detection (`frame_comp`) remains available for manual and debug workflows that intentionally operate on `captures/latest.png`.

+### Capture & Debug Retention

-- Capture persistence is optional and throttled via `core/detector.py::ARTIFACT_POLICY`.
+Artifact persistence is **optional, throttled, and bounded**.

+Retention behavior is configured in `core/detector.py`:

-  - `capture_snapshot_interval_s`: minimum interval for periodic snapshots.
+- `capture_snapshot_interval_s` — minimum interval between capture snapshots
-  - `capture_retention_count`: max number of `captures/snapshot_*.png` files retained.
+- `capture_retention_count` — maximum retained `captures/snapshot_*.png` files
-  - `debug_retention_count`: max number of `debug/match_*.png` files retained.
+- `debug_retention_count` — maximum retained `debug/match_*.png` files

+Additional behavior:
-- A forced capture snapshot is also recorded when a new detection event starts, then retention is enforced.
+- A forced capture snapshot is recorded when a **new detection event starts**
+- Retention rules are enforced immediately after capture

+This guarantees:
+- no unbounded disk growth
+- predictable storage usage
+- safe long-running sessions

+---

+## 💾 Data & Updates

+All user data is stored in the `Data/` folder next to the executable: